Seizure for Forfeiture in Manatee County, FL

 Attorney for Forfeiture Actions in Manatee, FL

-Your best chance of getting the property back quickly requires filing for an adversary preliminary hearing (APH) within 15 days of the seizure or the date you received notice of seizure.
-This is never a reason not to request the APH if you want the property back quickly.
+Your best chance of getting the property back quickly requires filing for an adversarial preliminary hearing (APH) within 15 days of the seizure or the date you received notice of seizure.

 If your property or money was seized by an officer in Manatee or Sarasota County, FL, contact the attorneys at Sammis Law Firm to discuss the best way to get your property back quickly.